Change of circumstances and planning to move?

-- A periodic lease, where the term has expired or is not specified.
-Under this agreement you are required to provide 21 days’ written notice to vacate.
+- A periodic lease, where the lease term (or time period) has expired or is not specified.
+With this type agreement you are required to provide 21 days’ written notice to vacate.

-- A fixed-term agreement, where there is a specific term.
-Under this agreement, you are required to provide 14 days’ written notice prior to your vacating date which should be on or after the expiry of the lease…if you have reached the end of the specified term.
+- A fixed-term agreement, where the lease term (or time period) has not expired.
+With this type of agreement you are required to provide 14 days’ written notice prior to your vacating date which should be on or after the expiry date of the lease (if you have reached the end of the specified term).
 This notice can be given up to the expiry date of the lease.

 If you need to break your lease early